 There are two basic steps for making a pecan pie.

-First, combine eggs, sugar, and corn syrup.
+First, combine eggs, sugar, and corn syrup in a large mixing bowl.
 Stir in melted butter and then add pecans and mix thoroughly.

-Second, pour the pecan mixture into an uncooked pie shell and bake at 350 degrees for 30 to 40 minutes.
+Second, pour the pecan pie filling into an uncooked pie crust and bake at 350 degrees for 30 to 40 minutes.

 Nobody knows for sure when or where the pecan pie was first created.
 It has been surmised that the humble pie first came to be in New Orleans by the French shortly after they settled in The Big Easy.
 Other thoughts are that they may have originated in the early 1800s in Alabama.

 Regardless of where or when they came into being, you can enjoy them today thanks to this easy recipe by Anita Musgrove which is in her book, Tennessee Back Road Restaurant Recipes.

 - 1 cup sugar

 - ½ cup melted butter